Tab Clear: International introductions

+Ad campaigns

-In the US and UK, Coca-Cola launched a heavy ad campaign for TaB clear with Chain of Mystery and Sinister Connections, linking TaB Clear with unintentionally being the cause of various historical events with the slogan "Suddenly everything is clear".
+In both the US and in Britain, Coca-Cola launched a heavy ad campaign for TaB clear with Chain of Mystery and Sinister Connections, linking TaB Clear with unintentionally being the cause of various historical events with the slogan "Suddenly everything is clear".
 Several radio ads were created as well, such as an ad about TaB Clear being an "eternal paradox" and an ad where "Drink TaB Clear" is discovered when a song is played backwards.
+In Australia, TV commercials were fronted by the popular personality Bert Newton.
 A very different ad campaign was created in Japan with ads mostly unrelated to each other and either featuring or voiced over by a Japanese spokesman.

 TaB Clear commercials were played often, sometimes twice within a short break, proof of Coca-Cola's attempt to generate quick attention for the soft drink.